 The ARC Linkage programs help to broker partnerships between researchers and industry, government and community organisations as well as the international community.
 The ARC Centres programs build research scale and focus and strengthen major research partnerships and networks.

-The ERA initiative will assess research quality within Australia's higher education institutions and will give government, industry, business and the wider community assurance of the excellence of research conducted.
+ERA assesses research quality within Australia's higher education institutions and gives government, industry, business and the wider community assurance of the excellence of research conducted.
 It will also provide a national stocktake, by research discipline areas, of research strength against international benchmarks.

 For more information on the ARC refer to:

 - ARC Annual Report

 The ARC Annual Report summarises research outcomes and the return on investment in research in Australia.